flame-engine/flame/tutorials/2_sprite_animations_gestures/README.md

     // runningRobot loading omitted

     // Just like we have a `loadSpriteAnimation` function, here we can use
-    // the `loadSprite`.
-To use it we just need to inform the assets path
+    // `loadSprite`.
+To use it, we just need to inform the asset's path
     // and the position and size which will define the section of the image
     // that we want.
 If we wanted to have a sprite with the full image, `srcPosition`
     // and `srcSize` could just be omited